etruel/wpematico/readme.txt

 You can send your files to [NetMdP](http://www.netmdp.com/wpematico/) or to e-mail etruel@gmail.com

 == Changelog ==
+= 1.9.2 =
+* Fixed an issue on videos and audios import.

 = 1.9.1 Mar 10, 2017 =
 * Added a new wp filter to the source image name into the fetched content.
 * Added some filters to allow other images parsers.